gsandeep1231/Udacity-CarND-MPC-Project/README.md

 ## Output

-Below video shows implementation of MPC kinematic model and vehicle is able to drive around the track without leaving it. https://youtu.be/XRMxMU4ev2U
+Below video shows implementation of MPC kinematic model and vehicle is able to drive around the track without leaving it.<br>
+https://youtu.be/XRMxMU4ev2U

 ---